Twist333d/chainlit-gemini/README.md

 ## Supported Functionalities

-- Supports Gemini 1.5 Pro model only
+- Supports Gemini 1.5 Pro model (or any other Google AI studio)
-- Uses langchain openai library to connect to open router
+- Uses langchain openai library to connect to

 ## Setup